tychonievich/graphics/md/mp/obj.md

 - [`bevel.obj`](files/bevel.obj) has surface normals that are not the ones you'd compute
 - [`suzanne.obj`](files/suzanne.obj) has texture coordinates and normals

-Additionally, you should allow a the user to provide an image to use as a texture map.
+Additionally, you should allow the user to provide an image to use as a texture map.
 If an image is provided (i.e. isn't the empty string) you should use a vertex shader that uses the texture to pick the diffuse color of the model.
 If there are no texture coordinates the shader will default to using the top-left pixel as the object's color -- this will probably happen automatically, no special effort needed by you.
 If no image is provided, use the non-texture shader like usual.